Die Heimat: Financial assets

 The party is dependent on donations due to its low financial reserves.
 Its income from contributions amounts to only half a million euros and it receives around one million euros from donations and contributions from elected representatives.
 In 2005, the NPD received seven donations totalling more than 10,000 euros, mainly from its own Members of Parliament.

 In late 2006, it was revealed that the German Bundestag administration demanded the return of approximately 870,000 euros in party financing from the party due to the issuance of fraudulent donation receipts in the Thuringia state association after 1996.
 These irregularities led to higher party financing, with false donations accounting for six percent of the total in 1997 and ten percent in 1998.
 Consequently, the Bundestag administration deemed the financial reports for these years to be significantly incorrect, leading to the complete recovery of the funding for those years.
 As a result of this financial crisis, the party dismissed ten of its twelve employees at the federal headquarters.
 Additionally, reports indicated that much of The Homeland's real estate assets were heavily mortgaged, potentially rendering them unusable as collateral for future party financing payments.

 International connections

 Voigt has held meetings with various proponents of white nationalism, including David Duke, a US white nationalist, author, politician, and activist.
 Between 1989 and 1992, the International Third Position began to ally itself with the NPD in Germany and Forza Nuova in Italy.
+Udo Voigt represented the NPD in the conference of far-right and neo-Nazi parties in Russia in 2015, known as the International Russian Conservative Forum.
+Participants included Golden Dawn, the Nordic Resistance Movement, the Russian Imperial Movement and others, as well as well known white supremacists from the United States such as Jared Taylor of American Renassaince and Brandon Russell of the Atomwaffen Division.

 They have been in contact with Youth Defence, the Irish anti-abortion group, since 1996.
 Justin Barrett, former leader of Youth Defence and former president of the National Party of Ireland, has spoken at their events in Passau in 2000.